Friendship, Peace, Respect, Honesty, Perseverance, Creativity

 Kind regards

-Mrs Dean, Mrs Lawrence & the Hedgehog Team.
+Mrs Dean, Mrs Lawrence and the Hedgehog Team.